-135. In a communication dated December 31, 2012, the petitioners claimed that the Argentine State still hadn't complied with item II.2.c of the friendly settlement agreement, which involves a commitment to publish the content of the report in several widely circulated daily newspapers.
-On this score, they reported that, based on an inquiry conducted by them, they learned that on January 28, 2012, the State had published the content as they were requested to do in the daily newspaper La Nación.
+- 132. In the IACHR's 2013 Annual Report, 45 the Commission considered that the State had complied with all of the provisions of the agreement, except for publication of the friendly settlement agreement. - 133.
+In a communication dated December 31, 2012, the petitioners reported that, based on an inquiry conducted by them, they learned that on January 28, 2012, the State had published the content as they were requested to do in the daily newspaper La Nación.
 Likewise, they indicated that they were interested in learning whether the State is indicating that it will publish it in other widely circulated news media for the same purpose.
-They note that should compliance with that remaining item be confirmed, the friendly settlement agreement could be considered fully complied with and the case could be closed.

-136. In a communication dated October 9, 2013, the Commission asked the parties to provide up-to-date information on the status of the recommendations whose implementation was pending.
+They note that should compliance with that remaining item be confirmed, the friendly settlement agreement could be considered fully complied with and the case could be closed. - 134.
+In a communication dated October 9, 2013, the Commission asked the parties to provide upto-date information on the status of the recommendations whose implementation was pending.
 The State replied to that request in a communication dated December 9, 2013, in which it provided information supplied by the Ministry Of Defense of the Nation and a note from the Secretariat of Human Rights informing that the contents of the friendly settlement report had been published in the Public Newsletter [Boletín Público] and Confidential Newsletter [Boletín Reservado] of the Argentine Army.
 The State also reiterated that in a communication of December 23, 2011, the contents of the friendly settlement report had been referred to the Secretariat of Public Communication for publication in the newspapers Clarín, La Nación, Río Negro and La Mañana del Sur.
-The Commission notes that the petitioners did not provide any information in that regard.
+The Commission notes that the petitioners did not provide any information in that regard. - 135.
+On December 4, 2014, the IACHR requested information on full compliance with the last item of the agreement pertaining to publication of the agreement in various publications, so that it could consider that the friendly settlement agreement had been fully honored.
+In a communication dated February 11, 2015, the State reiterated the information provided by the Ministry of Defense in 2013, in which it reported publication of the agreement in the Argentine Army news bulletins and announced that on December 23, 2011, the extract for publication in the newspapers "Clarín," "La Nación," "Río Negro," and "La Mañana del Sur" had been forwarded to the Communications Secretariat.
+On this point, the Commission notes that the communication submitted by the State does not mention the actual publication of that extract in the newspapers cited.